Tiruchirappalli–Thiruvananthapuram Intercity Express

 Tiruchirappalli–Thiruvananthapuram Central Intercity Express is an Express train connecting Tiruchirappalli with Thiruvananthapuram, capital of Kerala, via Dindigul, Madurai, Tirunelveli, Nagercoil between the states of Tamil Nadu and Kerala, India.

 General information

 This train was introduced during the 2012–2013 railway budget as a new daily train between Tiruchirappalli and Tirunelveli in Tamil Nadu, India.
 The train, numbered as 22627/22628, made its inaugural run on 14 July 2012.
 And it made its regular service since 15 July 2012.
 This train has extended up to Thiruvananthapuram Central since 15 July 2017.

 Rakes

-The train has 18 bogies comprising One A/C Chair Car (CC), Seven Second Seating (2S), 8 Unreserved Coaches (UR/GS), 2 Luggage Rake (SLR), eight general compartments (unreserved).
+The train has 20 bogies comprising One A/C Chair Car (CC), four Second Seating (2S), 13 Unreserved Coaches (UR/GS), 2 Luggage Rake (SLR), thirteen general compartments (unreserved).